-My name is Misa Turnbull, and I am a support worker at South Wigston.
-Today I supervised your family time with your mummy.
+My name is Misa Turnbull and I am a contact worker at Larkdale's Children Centre.
+Today I supervised your contact with your mummy.
 Your foster carers Bobbi and Tanveer dropped you off you ran straight up to your mummy and threw your hands around her.
 You and mummy sat on the floor and played with the toys you liked the bobo doll the best.
 Mummy sang nursery rhymes and gave you your dinner, macaroni cheese today, you ate every bit!
-Mummy helped you prepare for the end of your time together saying she had to leave in 10 minutes and that you would see each other again in two sleeps.
+Mummy helped you prepare for the end of contact saying she had to leave in 10 minutes and that you would see each other again in two sleeps.
 Mummy wrote in your book to Boobi and Tanveer telling them what you ate and how you were.
 When it was time for mummy to go you cried at first and clung to mummy, mummy calmed you down explaining that she had to go, that you would see each other soon.
-You stood with me, and we waved goodbye to mummy.
+You stood with me and we waved goodbye to mummy.